Analytical description of the survival probability of coherent states in regular regimes: Survival probability in one-degree-of-freedom bounded systems

-In Fig.~\ref{fig:gaussLMG} (b), the LMG eigenergies in the interval $[\bar{E}-3.5 \sigma, \bar{E}+3.5 \sigma]\sim [ -2.448 J,-2.304 J]$ are plotted with blue circles against their ordering numbers.
-This interval was selected, because the squared components of the energy eigenstates in it account for around 99.95\% of the norm of the initial state.
-We show with a solid line that the data can be very well fitted with the expression
+In figure~\ref{fig:gaussLMG} (b), the LMG eigenergies in the interval $[\bar{E}-3.5 \sigma, \bar{E}+3.5 \sigma]\sim [ -2.448 J,-2.304 J]$ are plotted with blue circles against their ordering numbers in this region.
+We show with a solid line that the data can be very well fitted with the semi-classical expansion (see \ref{App6} for a detailed derivation)

 where $k$ is an integer number.
 This leads to